santiagocasas/topo-cobaya/README.rst

                                  ``topocobaya freeze -p scripts/gaussianmix.yaml``

-:Run your analysis:
+:Run your analysis:        This creates chains at ``chains/gaussianmix.*``

                            ``cobaya-run scripts/gaussianmix.yaml``

-:Generate proof of your analysis:
+:Generate proof of your analysis:  *this creates the Merkle tree and the proof object*

                                    ``topocobaya proof -p scripts/gaussianmix.yaml``

 :Verify the proof of your analysis:

                             ``topocobaya verify -p scripts/gaussianmix.yaml``

-**If the verification is successful, you will see the following message: `Full Verfiication completed! sTOPOing cobaya!`**
+If the verification is successful, you will see the following message: *Full Verfiication completed! sTOPOing cobaya!*

 Verification of an example BAO likelihood MCMC run